Philippe van Nedervelde

 Philippe van Nedervelde (born 1967) is a Belgian virtual reality specialist, public speaker and media communicator with various futurist organizations, and a public advocate of technology and science.

 Early life and education

 Van Nedervelde was born in Belgium and is of Belgian-French nationality.
-He completed a B.A. in social sciences, an M.A in communication studies, and a postgraduate in interactive media and information science from Katholieke Universiteit Leuven.
+He completed a Bachelor of Arts in social sciences, a Master of Arts in communication studies, and a postgraduate in interactive media and information science from Katholieke Universiteit Leuven.
 He holds a Cambridge University Certificate of Proficiency in English, and is also fluent in Spanish, German, French, and Dutch.
 He is married and has two children.

 Futurist career

 Van Nedervelde is a futurist and transhumanist writer, activist, and speaker.
 He advocates for space settlements to avoid human extinction.
 He claims that his motivation is due to a desire to answer the big questions of life and to continue life as long as possible.
 Van Nedervelde is on the Board of World Technology Award Judges, Materials category for the World Technology Network; appointed advisor to the board of the now defunct Extropy Institute; on the Board of Advisors to Adaptive A.I.
 Inc., the parent company of SmartAction; one of the signators to the 2014 Technoprogressive Declaration; a regular speaker at Humanity+'s annual Transvisions Conference; a speaker on Coast to Coast AM, speaking on weaponized nanotechnology and smartdust; and cited by the Human Enhancement Study sponsored by the European Parliament's Science and Technology Options Assessment.